MAJA-Lin/PriceCrawler/README.md

 # PriceCrawler
-Crawling the lowest price of the book in Taiwan's bookstore website
+<p>This is a web application that crawling the lowest price of the book in Taiwan's bookstore website<p>

-Language: PHP
+## Languages / Tools:
-Tools: Bootstrap, Moderna Template, and Michael Schrenk's webbot library.
+PHP, Bootstrap, Moderna Template, and Michael Schrenk's webbot library.